Leody Taveras Player Props: Rangers vs. Angels

-The Texas Rangers, including Leody Taveras (.176 batting average in his past 10 games), take on starter Tyler Anderson and the Los Angeles Angels at Globe Life Field, Monday at 8:05 PM ET.
+The Texas Rangers, including Leody Taveras and his .618 slugging percentage over his past 10 games, battle starter Jaime Barria and the Los Angeles Angels at Globe Life Field, Tuesday at 8:05 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Rays.
+He had three hits (going 3-for-5 with a double) in his last game against the Angels.

 Leody Taveras Game Info & Props vs. the Angels